alecramsay/T/docs/commands/sort.md

 # sort

-Sort a table by one or more columns.
+Sort the table on the top of the stack by one or more columns.
+Pop the unsorted table and push the sorted table onto the stack.

 ## Examples